Announcing Skylink Cube – No-code human-to-human collaboration.

 We support many types of customers at Temasys.
 They all have different experience levels and challenges with their projects.
-Some (in fact quite a few) have attempted to build their own WebRTC-powered applications; an admirable achievement.
+Some (in fact quite a few) have attempted to build their own WebRTC-powered applications; an admirable achievement and they all use ICE.
 Often these solutions work nicely on a small scale or within a closed network or testing scenario.
-The Internet and how things work outside of the lab is a different prospect.
-Sometimes, due to the vast array of network configurations that are out there, our customers come to Temasys because they can’t connect their users and their media can’t traverse in real world network scenarios.
-Temasys uses WebRTC and the STUN, TURN, and ICE protocols as part of the Temasys Platform.
-In this post we explain how that works, sort of like magic.
+The internet and how things work outside of the lab is a different prospect.
+Sometimes, due to the vast array of network configurations that are out there, our customers come to Temasys because they can’t connect their users and their media can’t traverse in real-world network scenarios.
+Temasys uses WebRTC, STUN, TURN, and ICE protocols as part of the Temasys Platform.
+In this post, we explain how that works, sort of like magic.

 WebRTC allows media to go from one computer to another, regardless of the NATs that exist in between them.
-Thanks to the Interactive Connectivity Establishment (ICE) protocol, which uses two other protocols – STUN and TURN – they help WebRTC helps dynamically generate and find the shortest path for media to travel between endpoints or peers.
+Thanks to the Interactive Connectivity Establishment (ICE) protocol, which uses two other protocols – STUN and TURN – these help WebRTC to dynamically generate and find the shortest path for media to travel between endpoints or peers.

-Temasys provides integrated TURN and STUN services that allow our SDKs to send media between users of applications built with those SDKs.
+Temasys provides integrated ice servers via TURN and STUN services that allow our SDKs and solutions to send media between users of applications built with those SDKs.
 It doesn’t matter which SDK we’re talking about (web, mobile, or embedded), Temasys’s TURN/STUN server is a globally deployable, scalable, and highly available service, which aims to provide a seamless interaction experience for our customers and their users.

 What is ICE?
 What are TURN and STUN?
 How do they work?

 Before understanding why an ICE server is needed, you must understand what Network Address Translation (NAT) is, and why we care about it.
 In a closed network or a world without NAT information contained in TCP/IP or UDP/IP packets can be sent to and from endpoints pretty easily.